RobWongus/PasswordGenerator/README.md

  ![Password Generator Image](/images/passwordgenerator(2).png)

-Using the app the user can creat passwords using the criteria of: number of characters, case sensitivity of characters, numbers and symbols.
+Using the app the user can create passwords using the criteria of: number of characters, case sensitivity of characters, numbers and symbols.

 ## Installation